AhmedAbdoElhawary/flutter-clean-architecture-instagram/README.md

 Instagram clean architecture using flutter and firebase as ( frontend & backend ) with almost fully functionalities

+## Note
+This project doesn't have google-services.json, so follow the steps in (3.
+Setup the firebase app) to connect with your firebase

 ## Features

 * Support